 To fixing the rails of wooden fences, stabilize a falling rail by nailing a pressure-treated 2-by-4 scrap of wood or a metal T-brace to the post to hold it up.
 Caulk around the sides and top of the wood or T-brace to prevent water damage.
 Paint the wood scrap or T-brace to match a painted fence.
 Buy new wood to replace the rail if you cannot salvage it.
 Use 2-by-4 pieces of wood for the job.
 Cut the wood to the applicable length necessary for the repair using a handheld cutting tool equipped with a 3-inch multipurpose carbide wheel accessory.
 Nail the rail from post to post, or use a longer rail that spans two posts.

-fixing wooden fences, wooden fences images, outdoor wooden fence, wooden fences pictures, wooden fences pics, .
+Consider appearance, maintenance, durability and cost when purchasing a new fence.Label: wooden fences pics, fixing wooden fences, outdoor wooden fence, wooden fences images, wooden fences pictures, .